Yvonne Thornton: Early musical years

+Two years later, the sextet went on to win an unprecedented six consecutive weeks on Amateur Night at Harlem's world famous Apollo Theatre.
+The coveted prize was a paid week of appearances with professional artists, such as Shep and the Limelites, Fats Domino, and Ernie K-Doe.
+A year later, in 1962, The Thornton Sisters were featured at The Brooklyn Fox with Murray the "K" and his Swingin' Soiree, performing with Fabian, The Shirelles, Chuck Jackson, and The Four Seasons.
+During that year, The Thornton Sisters signed with Roulette Records and then Atlantic Records.
+However, the mandated personal appearance tours conflicted with their academic pursuits and the contracts were canceled.
+In 1965, The Thornton Sisters recorded "Watch Your Step" (written by Jeanette Thornton) and "Big City Boy" on the BobSan label.

+After the Brooklyn Fox, for the next thirteen years (1963–1976) The Thornton Sisters were on the "college circuit" performing on weekends at many fraternities and eating clubs of many colleges and universities in order to defray the cost of their tuition for medical and dental schools.
+Eventually Donna (1944–1993) became a court stenographer and Jeanette (1945–2020) earned two doctorates, EdD and MD.
+Linda is a board-certified dentist, earning her DDS from New York University and becoming the first Black female board-certified prosthodontic oral surgeon in the United States, and Rita earned a JD (Juris Doctor) in law and a PhD in environmental science.

 Personal life

-Dr. Thornton married her medical school classmate Dr. Shearwood J. McClelland in 1974; he was the director of Orthopaedic Surgery at Harlem Hospital Center in Harlem, New York for 25 years.
-They have two children, both are physicians, Dr. Shearwood McClelland, III and Dr. Kimberly I. McClelland.
+Thornton married her medical school classmate Shearwood J. McClelland in 1974; he was the director of Orthopaedic Surgery at Harlem Hospital Center in Harlem, New York for 25 years, and he died in 2023.
+Dr. McClelland Obituary.
+They have two children, both physicians; Shearwood McClelland, III and Kimberly I. McClelland.
 She has been a resident of Teaneck, New Jersey.

 Awards and honors

-Although most recognizable for the success of The Ditchdigger's Daughters in literature and television, Dr. Thornton has received numerous honors over the years, including several honorary doctorate degrees.
+Thornton has received numerous honors over the years, including several honorary doctorate degrees.
 Her second memoir, Something to Prove: A Daughter's Journey to Fulfill a Father's Legacy, was released in December 2010 and was named the Grand Prize Winner of the 2011 New York Book Festival.
-Dr. Thornton was named the 2013 Living Legend by the Joseph Tyler Chapter of the National Medical Association.
-In its 250th year, Dr. Thornton has been honored in 2017 with the Virginia Kneeland Frantz award for Distinguished Women in Medicine——the highest recognition for an alumna of Columbia University College of Physicians and Surgeons.
+Thornton was named the 2013 Living Legend by the Joseph Tyler Chapter of the National Medical Association.
+In its 250th year, Thornton was honored in 2017 with the Virginia Kneeland Frantz award for Distinguished Women in Medicine, which is the highest recognition for an alumna of the Columbia University College of Physicians and Surgeons.